Techtonica/curriculum/deploying/deploying.md

 ### Guided Practice

-Have the students work with you as you do something.
+Have the participants work with an experienced developer.

 ### Independent Practice